CosmosContracts/council/departments/development/rfp/003-dApp_Development_Support/agreement_01.md

 ### Reporting and Communication

-The Vendor will provide a report to the Development Department email address dev.dept@juno.zone on a weekly basis known as a **Work Report**.
+The Vendor will provide reports to the [`https://github.com/CosmosContracts/council/edit/main/departments/development/rfp/003-dApp_Development_Support/work_reports/`] on a weekly basis known as a **Work Report**

+Report naming format will follow this format:
+`yyyymmdd-yyyymmdd-work_report.md`

 Time spent by the Vendor generating Work Reports should be considered billable to Development Department.